apisec-inc/documentation/docs/adding-endpoints-via-cli.md

 From the URL the Project ID is: **8adc83a083ca93f30183d73048333ab8**

-**Add Endpoint**
+**Add Endpoint using cURL**

-The User will call the APIsec API endpoint via this example cURL or similar programming script
+The User will call the APIsec API endpoint via this example cURL or similar programming script.
 The format of the request will be:

 curl --location --request POST 'https://`<APISecOn-PremURL>`/api/v1/endpoint/project/`<ADD-Project-ID>`' \